Supply chain disruptions have left more products out of stock than ever. But brands found a way to cope with stockouts: selling on backorder.

-The COVID-19 pandemic, the worst global crisis the modern world has seen, has disrupted individual lives and entire global industries alike.
+The COVID-19 pandemic, the worst global crisis the modern world has seen, has disrupted individual lives and entire global industries with supply chain issues that businesses are grappling with in 2022.
 This includes, not least, the ecommerce supply and demand chain.

 Has COVID made room for a new backorder game?

 Over the last 12 months, demand for goods has been volatile, to say the least.
 They're at an unprecedented low one minute, followed swiftly by an all-time high the next.

 As a result, illness and self-isolation among workforces, national lockdowns, and similar manufacturing disruptions are routinely disrupting supply chains.
 And it doesn't help that global import volumes are still rising while the space in shipping containers is maxed out.
 Meaning, companies are waiting weeks to export their regular shipments, let alone get the extras moving.

 The direct impact on ecommerce stock levels has been tangible.
 While demand has risen, supply has fallen – never a good combination in retail, right?

 So, what are the predicted lasting effects of these disruptions?

 Perhaps the greatest lasting effect, consumers will be much more forgiving than many retailers ever gave them credit for.
 After a couple years of COVID, they are beginning to accept that they may have to wait longer for specific products.

 In previous years, it'd be impossible to think that consumers would accept anything but carelessness or sub-standard stock-keeping systems as the reason products were out of stock.
 But today, they are openly proving they're happy to wait for products they really want from brands they love.